cmm/soapbox/the-year-of-linux-on-the-desktop.md

-Depends on distro, but usually it's either just the kernel OOM killer (impossible to disable, late to act, not exactly discerning -- basically you just don't want to ever get to the point where it is invoked) or badly-configured systemd-oomd that may easily decide to kill your Gnome Shell and will wait 20s or more till it does anything.
+Depends on distro, but usually it's either just the kernel OOM killer (impossible to disable, late to act, not exactly discerning -- basically you just don't want to ever get to the point where it is invoked) or misconfigured systemd-oomd that may easily decide to kill your Gnome Shell and will wait 20s or more till it does anything.
 ## Media
 No threadirqs, no timer access for the `audio` group, no adding the main user to `audio` at install time, no adding main user to `rtkit`